StarConKW/starconkw.github.io/index.md

 ## Where and When

 StarCon 2018 was held at University of Waterloo on January 6th and 7th, 2018.
-Talks were recorded and will be posted once they have been sent to us.
+Pictures taken by [Neha](https://www.instagram.com/ravellaaa) have been posted [here](flickr.com/photos/155812015@N03/sets/72157692529678365).
+Talks were recorded and videos will be posted once they have been sent to us.
 Information about a potential StarCon 2019 will be announced soon.

 {::nomarkdown}
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">My love of this conference format CANNOT be overstated.
 The speakers at <a href="https://twitter.com/hashtag/StarCon?src=hash&amp;ref_src=twsrc%5Etfw">#StarCon</a> are rocking it.
 Congrats on a badass morning. <a href="https://twitter.com/hashtag/KWawesome?src=hash&amp;ref_src=twsrc%5Etfw">#KWawesome</a></p>&mdash; Sam Campbell (@MsSammieRose) <a href="https://twitter.com/MsSammieRose/status/949706977516466176?ref_src=twsrc%5Etfw">January 6, 2018</a></blockquote>